atmamont/places-assignment/README.md

 2. Places screen has two sections:
     - a full-screen map (MapKit)
     - a control for adjusting search radius (UISlider)
-3. The app shows the map and the icons of places loaded
+3. The app shows the map and the icons of places loaded around user location (detected by Foursuare by IP address if no permissions were granted)
 4. The map is centered on current user location
 5. User sees place name under every pin
-6. User can see place address by tapping a pin
+6. User can see place address by tapping any pin

 # Dependencies diagram